 Services not covered by Medicare Not covered under any condition When covered Acupuncture Routine acupuncture services covered under your plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
-Adaptive equipment - see Chapter 12, Definitions of important words for adaptive equipment May be covered under your Over- the-Counter (OTC) allowance.
+Adaptive equipment - see Chapter 12, Definitions of important words for adaptive equipment May be covered under your OTC Plus allowance.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
 Ambulance - mileage for ambulance transport beyond nearest facility or to/from facility preferred by member and/or family May be covered under your Worldwide assistance program.
 See Chapter 4 Section 2.1, Medical Benefits Chart.

-Services not covered by Medicare Not covered under any condition When covered Assistive listening devices -including but not limited to telephone amplifiers and alerting devices Not covered under any condition Bathroom safety devices - including but not limited to lifts, raised toilet seats, bidet toilet seats, transfer benches, walk-in bathtub, grab bars, and parallel bars May be covered under your Over- the-Counter (OTC) allowance.
+Services not covered by Medicare Not covered under any condition When covered Assistive listening devices -including but not limited to telephone amplifiers and alerting devices Not covered under any condition Bathroom safety devices - including but not limited to lifts, raised toilet seats, bidet toilet seats, transfer benches, walk-in bathtub, grab bars, and parallel bars May be covered under your OTC Plus allowance.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
-Beds - mattresses, oscillating, bed baths (home type), boards, lifter (elevator), lounges (power or manual) Not covered under any condition Blood Glucose Analyzers - reflectance colorimeter Not covered under any condition Blood pressure cuff (i.e. pulse tachometer) May be covered under your Over- the-Counter (OTC) allowance.
+Beds - mattresses, oscillating, bed baths (home type), boards, lifter (elevator), lounges (power or manual) Not covered under any condition Blood Glucose Analyzers - reflectance colorimeter Not covered under any condition Blood pressure cuff (i.e. pulse tachometer) May be covered under your OTC Plus allowance.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
-Chiropractic care - maintenance care, x-ray, labs, and any other service done within the office other than what is explained in Chapter 4, Section 2.1 of the Medical Benefits Chart.
-Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Chiropractic care - maintenance care, x-ray, labs, and any other service done within the office Routine chiropractic services covered under your plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
+Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.